DELIVERY | MINIMUM ORDER OF AED 50

 Honeysuckle (Lonicera japonica) – Sweet honey flavor.
 Only the flowers are edible.
 NOTE: Berries are highly poisonous – Do not eat them!

-Marjoram (Origanum majorana) – Flowers are a milder version of plant’s leaf.
+Marjoram (Origanum majorana) – Flowers are a milder version of a plant’s leaf.
 Use as you would the herb.

 Savory (Satureja hortensis) – The flavor of the flowers is somewhat hot and peppery and similar to thyme.